+Have you ever wondered what every event planner should have in their emergency kit?
 Sometimes the smallest things are often the most useful, and the most forgotten.
 Event planners usually carry an emergency kit full of small essential items that clients normally forget but could save the day from a major malfunction.
 In preparing our emergency kits we always pack a first aid kit, office supplies, and hygiene items, but we also have many different of pins.
-Here is a list of types of pins, their uses, and why they are essential.
+Here is a list of types of pins, their uses, why they should have them in their emergency kit.

 Safety pins are one of the most essential and versatile items.
 They can be used for wardrobe malfunctions, hold things together, first aid, and more.
 A few other things they can do – replace buttons, fix a broken zipper, and hide bra straps.
 The possibilities are endless with safety pins.